-Information for Japanese Language Courses, Fall &Winter 2017
+Information for Japanese Language Courses, Winter Quarter 2017

-Hokkaido University Center for International Education and Research has announced its Japanse Language Courses for the second semester, 2017.
+Hokkaido University Center for International Education and Research has announced its Introductory Japanse Language Courses for the winter quarter, 2017.

 |Timetable||Please refer to the Course Guide Second Semester 2017.|

 |Classroom Location||Most classes will be taught in the Center for International Education and Research, with some classes in one other building on campus.
 Locations TBA.|